Gana Misra

 Declare Compliance Status

 Formally notify the SEC of your compliance status as directed.
-Don't wait until the last minute.
+Submit this notification well before the deadline.

 The Silver Lining: Opportunities in the New Era